doggoboiwastaken/portfolio/content/pages/projects/project-one.md

 date: '2021-10-15'
 client: Awesome client
 description: >-
-  While it's not professional, it's something that I enjoy thoroughly.
+  While it's not professional, it's something that I thoroughly enjoy.
 I'm not a big gamer myself, but creating a server and hosting it for my friends excites me.
-Surely you're interested in my side projects too, right?
+Surely you're interested in my side projects, too, right?
 featuredImage:
   type: ImageBlock
   url: /images/bg1.jpg